Expecho/Service-Fabric-Concept-Demos/src/Application.Configuration/README.md

 }
 ```

-The configuration is logged and will show
+The configuration is logged and will show:

 | Time | Message|
 -------|--------|